 There is no point in keeping the backup on the same storage as primary data, as was sometimes done in the early days of snapshots.
 If an organization uses that technique, and the storage appliance takes a hit, both the primary and snapshot will be lost.

 It's much better to keep the data on different storage systems; for example, a local version and one in the cloud.
 "That's just like Amazon's Simple Storage Service," you might say.
-That's not even close, since the snapshot image is perpetual storage, while the local image is just today's version of the data.
+That's not even close, since the snapshot copy is perpetual storage, while the local image is just today's version of the data.
 Even so, you are on the right track.
 Using replication, a couple of local replicas provide fast recovery for computing, while, if the zone goes down, the snapshot enables IT to define a consistent recovery point and move forward in a remote zone.

 So far, so good!
 But what are the flaws in flat backup?
 These data backup methods use more storage than a typical backup, but the forensic rollback is usually worth it.
 If copy-on-write is avoided, the performance hit is usually low.
 And it's a fast, low-overhead process using well-tried code.
 You don't need those expensive backup packages, since storage vendors usually offer the feature as part of the appliance bundle.

 Reconstruction of a data block on the fly is time-consuming.
 SSD storage will help that in the future, though a shift to appliance-end recovery might be needed, as we've seen with features like compression in all-flash arrays.
-If a major outage, such as a loss of a primary zone, occurs, building a fresh image of the data from the snapshot is best, though it will take some time.
+If a major outage, such as a loss of a primary zone, occurs, building a fresh image of the data from the snapshot copy is best, though it will take some time.

 Snapshots are online.
 This sounds like a plus, but anything online is hackable, and snapshots are no exception.
 Encryption can prevent data corruption, but anyone wanting to delete a snapshot could have a field day.
 Protecting against this issue may be simple.